-The activities in the SLPs have been written to speak to your learners at their level of understanding.
-Pitching it at an individual learner's language level is not possible.
-The language competency levels of your learners are too diverse to be able to do this.
-You will need to facilitate these activities as you would do all other subject lessons so that your learners participate fully.

-Many of the SLPs have included suggestions for linking SLPs to other subjects.
+- a.
+The activities in the SLPs have been written in a style that is appropriate to the level of understanding of your learner.
+Information is presented in a variety of different forms.
+Some learners may find it easier to interpret texts that are given in visual formats, such as comic strips, graphic representations, etc. Learners may also present their thoughts visually, by, for example, using pictures, drawings, etc. - b.
+Keep in mind that for many learners, English language competence may affect their readiness or ability to express their thoughts, feelings or decisions and influence their confidence to engage difficult topics. - c.
+It is not possible to cater for the language levels of individual learners.
+The language competency levels of your learners are too diverse to allow for this.
+You will need to facilitate these activities as you would do all other subject lessons, so that your learners participate fully. - d.
+Many of the SLPs have included suggestions for linkages to other subjects. - e.
 What your learners write and the journals they are encouraged to keep may be used as part of the language written work.